Webdev-DavidM/Algorithm-challenges-FreeCodeCamp/README.md

 # Algorithm-challenges-FreeCodeCamp

 This project is a JS file which contains all the basic and intermediate algorithm challenges from freecodecamp which I completed.
 I completed about 90% without requiring assistance.
-Thes really helped me to solidify my knoweldge of the following areas
+These really helped me to solidify my knoweldge of the following areas

 1) Using regular expressions